If There Was Any Question, You Definitely Aren't Getting $125 From Equifax

 I hate to say it, but the Federal Trade Commission was right.
 We’re not going to see anything near that piddly $125 we were hoping to get out of Equifax’s massive data breach.
 But you know who will be seeing a pretty payday in the case?
 The attorneys who represented consumers.

 A judge this week finalized the Equifax settlement over the 2017 breach that compromised the personally identifying information of 147 million people.
-The judge, of the U.S. District Court Northern District of Georgia in Atlanta, also approved a massive check for the lawyers who represented consumers in the case, one that critics argue chews into a $380.5 million relief fund set aside as relief for class members in the case.
+The judge, of the U.S. District Court Northern District of Georgia in Atlanta, also approved for the lawyers who represented consumers in the case a massive check, one that critics argue chews into a $380.5 million relief fund set aside as relief for class members in the case.

 The class counsel in October requested $77.5 million and reimbursement of more than $1.2 million to be taken out of that cash fund, arguing that the fee was justified given the “historic” nature of the settlement and the 31,000 hours they spent on the case.
 But not everyone is convinced that the more than 20 percent cut was reasonable.

-Ted Frank, the director of litigation for public interest firm Hamilton Lincoln who co-filed a motion against the attorney fees in November, told CNBC Make It that the class counsel are “supposed to looking out for consumers here and instead they signed off on a settlement where the beneficiaries are really the attorneys.”
+Ted Frank, the director of litigation for public interest firm Hamilton Lincoln who co-filed a motion against the attorney fees in November, told CNBC Make It that the class counsel are “supposed to [be] looking out for consumers here and instead they signed off on a settlement where the beneficiaries are really the attorneys.”

 “The FTC let themselves get snookered by the class counsel into believing how good this settlement was.
 That’s why their press release was misleading,” Frank told the site.
 Frank further stated that none of us should expect to see that $125 award we all rushed to claim.